Bill Clark/CQ Roll Call via AP Images

 Yet GBD’s value and investor income jumped thanks to the very tax incentive program Kean helped set up.
 In part, the decade-long timeline can be explained by the fact that it took a number of years for projects to go through the certification process and accompanying permitting, both in-state and federally.

-In 2021, one of GBD’s clients, Atlantic Shores Offshore Wind (ASOW), a joint venture between Shell and EDF Renewables, became the first offshore wind project approved and funded through the OREC program.
+In 2021, one of GBD’s clients, Atlantic Shores Offshore Wind (ASOW), a joint venture between Shell and EDF Renewables, became one of the first offshore wind projects approved and funded through the OREC program.
 This year, it was finally federally approved to go live.

 The same year the project was selected by OREC, guaranteeing regulatory assistance and tax breaks, GBD’s assessed value went from $50,001-$100,000 up to $500,001-$1 million.
 With a 10 percent equity stake, that means Kean would be netting up to $100,000 from this long-term investment boosted by his own government program, as indicated on his final registered disclosure.
 That one year alone would make up the cost for his entire initial investment in GBD.